So, what’s Customer Journey Optimization, you ask?

 We have an answer to that as well.
 We’ve built a custom Zapier app that allows us to connect any Zapier-enabled tool to Segment.
 Check it out here, and request an invitation to our private Zapier app.

-Growth Hackers have “growth hacks”, Funnel Hackers have “playbooks”.
+Growth Hackers have “growth hacks”, Customer Journey Optimizers have “playbooks”.
 While a growth hack’s effectiveness is often short-lived, a playbook’s lifetime is unbound and less susceptible to the changing tides.

 A playbook is a way to document a process to achieve an outcome for one or more stages in the Customer Funnel.
 A playbook will show the end-to-end process and how each of the tools interact with each other (solving Startup Problem #4: The Cohesion Vacuum).

 You can find our publicly available playbooks here to get an idea.

 All playbooks are triggered by a specific event.
 This triggering event is most likely sourced by an event coming out of your platform, but it may also be sourced from one of your key tools, like your billing system or NPS tool.